 Norm Brodsky College of Business’s Learning Community

 The Norm Brodsky College of Business’s Learning Community incorporates cohort learning with community living.
-Open to Freshman Business Administration, Marketing, and Honors students, the Business LLC program fosters intellectual and social growth.
+Open to Freshman business majors, the Business LLC program fosters intellectual and social growth.
 The learning community incorporates the “Business in Action” program—a hands-on learning experience where students are provided starting capital to develop and execute a business concept.
 Read more information about the Business LLC.

 Communication & Journalism Learning Community